Last updated 28NOV2020 (see Changelog for details)

 Above you will find my install guides for the four categories of systems available on the RG350, to include specific requirements for various emulators.
 All the same, here is a quick primer on the process:

 - Format the external (TF2) microSD Card.
-You can format it using guiformat Windows/PC, or the Disk Utility program that comes with MacOS (format it using MS-DOS FAT32).
+You can format it using guiformat Windows/PC, or the Disk Utility program that comes with MacOS.
+If using guiformat, change the “Allocation Unit Size” to 65536 (or the highest that the program allows you to choose) in the drop-down menu.
+For Mac, use Disk Utility to format (“erase”) the card, with MS-DOS (FAT) as the format.
 Name the SD card something simple like “sdcard” or “RG350”.

 - Create a file structure that makes sense to you.
 In your home directory, create a folders named “ROMS”.
 Inside that folder, make more folders based on the systems you plan on running on your RG350: NES, SNES, Sega Genesis, Game Boy, Game Boy Advance, etc. These names don’t matter, but you’ll want to make them relatively simple and intuitive for when you tackle more advanced projects in the future.

 - Transfer your game files (ROMs) to their respective folders.
 This is a simple drag-and-drop procedure.
-Things can get complicated for certain systems, like PlayStation or Sega CD, but I’ve made a comprehensive guide for all of these systems here (coming soon).
+Things can get complicated for certain systems, like PlayStation or Sega CD, but I’ve made a comprehensive guide for all of these systems in the links above.